htmoss/CPSC_350_Sorting/README.md

 # Sorting

-Made program to sort 1000 random numbers using 4 different methods: Quick Sort, Bubble Sort, Insertion Sort, and Cocktail Sort
+Made program to sort 1000 random numbers using 4 different methods: Quick Sort, Bubble Sort, Insertion Sort, and Cocktail Sort.
+The code also times and compares the 4 different sorting methods

 # References